Healthy Homes Assessment Melrose

 What We Do

-As building inspectors we are experts in all aspects involved in expert home inspections.
-We are here to make sure you make the right choice when it comes to purchasing your next property.
+As building inspectors, we take on all issues of expert home examinations.
+We are here to ensure you make the right choice when it comes to purchasing your next property.

-We are serious about your investment We will conduct detailed examinations to make sure you don’t be faced with any costly or unexpected expenses, which means you can relax and focus on the fun aspects of purchasing or owning a home.
+We are serious about your investment We conduct comprehensive checks to ensure you don’t encounter any unpleasant or costly unpleasant surprises, so you can relax and focus on the fun aspects of buying or owning the home.

-We specialise in a range of services to make sure you are completely informed about the condition of any property that you might be thinking of buying or selling along with other services.
+We are specialised in a range of services to ensure you are completely informed of the condition of any property you may be considering buying or selling and also other solutions.

-We have a systematic method of conducting your house inspection and the latest software technology with digital photos embedded into the reports, you are able to actually see any issues that may be discovered.
-Because of our comprehensive reporting it is no wonder we have so many clients who recommend our service to family members and acquaintances.
+We have a systematic method of conducting your home inspection and the most up-to-date software technology including digital photos imbedded into your document, you can actually see any problems that might be found.
+Through our comprehensive report, it is not surprising that we receive so many clients who recommend our services to their family and friends.

 Highly Sillked & Insured Inspection Experts